 Fish, one of Japan’s favorite proteins, is also being threatened by climate change.
 As a World Wildlife Fund spokesperson described, “While the waters off Japan are currently considered some of the richest fisheries in the world... research suggests that Japan may face a substantial decline in some fish catches over the 21st century.”

 Along with those two staples, important fruits like apples, mandarins, strawberries, and cherries, along with a variety of vegetables, are also being threatened by the climate crisis.

 By threatening historic cities, landmarks, and cultural elements like food, the climate crisis endangers Japan’s rich heritage.
 By hurting the economy and by claiming thousands of lives, the climate crisis jeopardizes Japan’s present.
 What’s left to see is how it will impact the country’s future.

 The good news?
 We can still solve this crisis in time to avoid the worst.
 Yes, we really can succeed – but we must act now.
 Here at The Climate Reality Project, we focus on solutions, and with your help, are catalyzing the climate action the world needs.

 Are you interested in joining a movement to protect our planet, and ourselves?
-If so, learn how you can become a Climate Reality Leader at our Climate Reality Leadership Corps Tokyo training October 2–3.
-Here, you’ll join a global community gaining the skills and knowledge to take on the crisis – and win.
+If so, learn how you can become a Climate Reality Leader by joining one of our upcoming tranings.
+You’ll join a global community gaining the skills and knowledge to take on the crisis – and win.

 Before You Go